-IPOS aims to be launched at UNOC-3 in June 2025 marking the beginning of a two-year "test period" during which its concept and proposed services will be piloted in a reflexive and adaptive manner, before scaling its ambition.
+The IPOS test phase will be launched at UNOC-3 in June 2025 marking the beginning of a two-year "test period" during which its concept and proposed services will be piloted in a reflexive and adaptive manner, before scaling its ambition.
 This test period will be structured in three phases:

 - Building the foundations.
 Months 1-3 will focus on the establishment of central governance bodies (i.e. the Secretariat, Steering Committee and Knowledge Committee), refinement of procedures for each service, identification of States and/or regions to test IPOS services, and establishment of several Regional Nodes and their respective Regional Knowledge Networks. - Testing and feedback.
-Months 4-16 will involve piloting the IPOS services in several regions, gauging interest from additional States and regions for IPOS services, building the Global Knowledge and Practitioner Network, and identification of process improvements. - Roadmap to consolidation.
+Months 4-16 will involve piloting the IPOS services in several regions, gauging interest from additional States and regions for IPOS services, building the Global Knowledge, and identification of process improvements. - Roadmap to consolidation.
 Months 16-24 will involve taking stock of the knowledge gained during the test period, developing a roadmap, consolidating governance bodies, and fundraising in preparation for a global launch.

-Funding is anticipated from multiple sources including States' voluntary contributions, with several discussions underway, and philanthropic funding, with multiple donors already supporting the "Towards IPOS" initiative.
-The budget for a fully functioning IPOS depends on the number of requests and a preliminary estimate is available on request13.
+Funding is anticipated from multiple sources including States' voluntary contributions, with several discussions underway, and philanthropic funding, with multiple donors already supporting the